A Hatful of Rain: Plot

 When Johnny returns in the morning, he is feeling withdrawal symptoms and needs to meet a dealer for a fix, but his father expects to spend the day with him.
 Johnny tries to convince his father to spend the day with Polo instead. but John Sr. does not want to talk to Polo, causing an emotional confrontation.
 John Sr. finally agrees to attend the football game with Polo.
 Johnny coerces Polo into driving him to meet the dealer by threatening to throw himself out of the car in traffic, but when Johnny arrives at the meeting place, the dealer is being arrested.
 Johnny goes into severe withdrawal and begins to hallucinate just as Mother and his gang arrive to collect Johnny's payment.
 Upon learning that Johnny does not have the money, they give him one dose in exchange for the $12 that Polo has in his wallet and tell Polo to sell his car to cover Johnny's $500 debt.
 Polo pleads with Johnny to tell Celia that he is a junkie.

 The fix temporarily cures Johnny's withdrawal, and he tries to reconcile with Celia by preparing a romantic dinner.
 However, she tells Johnny that she no longer loves him and wants a divorce.
 When he confesses that he is a junkie and that his habit has caused his absence and inattention, she reacts supportively.
 John Sr. and Polo arrive for dinner and Johnny informs his father that he is a junkie and that Polo's $2,500 was spent on drugs for him.
 His father becomes angry, causing Johnny, who is going into withdrawal again, to flee the apartment.
 Celia then becomes ill and is rushed to the hospital to avoid losing the baby.
 When Johnny returns, he is menaced by Mother but is saved by Polo, who pays Mother $500 that he obtained by selling his car.
 Johnny announces his intention to overcome his habit, even throwing a package of dope back to Mother.
 John Sr. and Celia return, and Celia takes charge, reassures Johnny and calls the police to bring Johnny to the hospital.

+Original play

+The film was based on a play written by Michael V. Gazzo, which developed out of an Actors Studio exercise Gazzo was part of.
+The original Broadway production opened at the Lyceum Theatre on November 9, 1955 and ran for a total of 398 performances.

+It was directed by Frank Corsaro, and the opening night cast featured Ben Gazzara (Johnny), Shelley Winters (Celia), Anthony Franciosa (Polo), and Frank Silvera (John Sr.).
+Replacements over the course of the run included Vivian Blaine (Celia), Steve McQueen (Johnny), and Harry Guardino (Polo).

+At the 10th Tony Awards, Ben Gazzara was nominated for Best Actor in a Play and Anthony Franciosa was nominated for Best Featured Actor in a Play.
+Franciosa also received a Theatre World Award for his performance.